 - Able to work well under pressure and to deadline

-- Have a keen sense of culture with an awareness of events in Scotland and beyond
+- Have a keen sense of culture with an awareness of events in Scotland and / or the Northwest

 - Experience in professional sales, with a minimum one year's accountable track record

-- A good understanding of the media environment in the UK, specially that which targets trend-setting audience
+- A good understanding of the media environment in the UK, specially that which targets trend-setting audiences

 - Advantage: knowledge of the digital sales market and contacts in print/ digital media sales